Skip to main content

 Substitute Ratio

-โญ Amaretto Liqueur (Best) 1 teaspoon per 1 teaspoon almond extract
+Amaretto Liqueur Best 1 teaspoon per 1 teaspoon almond extract Adds moisture and a mild sweetness alongside almond flavor, enhancing dough fermentation and crumb softness.

 Detailed Guide: Each Almond Extract Substitute in Yeast Bread